CharlesKariuki-001/AcademicCode/README.md

    [Dive in → `/projects/embedded/door-lock`]

 ### The Capstone: **Smart Campus Ecosystem**
-Coming soon(ish)—the forge's masterpiece.
+Coming soon(ish) the forge's masterpiece.
 A unified platform blending *everything*: Web/mobile frontend, AI analytics for study paths, IoT sensors for room vibes, secure cloud backend, and e-com for campus trades.
 Tech: React/Flutter, Django/Postgres, TensorFlow on AWS, Raspberry Pi hooks.
 *Why the big one?* To weld all these mini-forges into a portfolio nuke.